Machaeridia (annelid): Taxonomic affinity

 Historically the group has been assigned to the echinoderms, barnacles, annelids and mollusks.
 Relationships to other Cambrian forms (such as the Halkieriids) have been proposed and discounted.
 In 2008, the discovery of a fossil preserving soft tissue (including chaetae and parapodia) established an annelid affinity.
 Machaeridians represent the only instance of this group developing calcitic armour (notwithstanding certain polychaetes that integrate calcite into their chaetae).
 The exact position with annelids remains unresolved, though some characters indicate a relationship to Aphroditacean annelids (Vinther et al. 2008).
 In an accompanying commentary, Jean-Bernard Caron suggested that machaeridians must be a stem group based on number of specialised features.
 However, one cannot assess crown group/stem group affinities based on autapomorphies, but on shared morphological traits or the lack thereof.
 He also suggested that machaeridians might be polyphyletic, but machaerdians are a well defined group with a number of shared characters and morphological gradations among all three families.

-Study in 2019 recognized machaeridian as Phyllodociids based on their jaws.
+A study in 2019 recognized machaeridians as phyllodocids based on their jaws.